plantanapp/documentation/docs/actions/display-message.md

 > Audience: [`Citizen Developer`](/docs/audience#citizen-developers)<br/>
 > Skill Prerequisites: `HTML`

-This action displays a postback message after the form is submitted.
+This action displays a postback message after a form is submitted or before it initializes if used in the `On PreInit` or `On Init` settings.

 ## `Typical Use Cases`